skycoin/cx/docs/[WIP]CX_roadmap.md

 Objectives:
 - so functions in AST can be reduced completely to assembly language and executed natively eventually.

+## CX Compiler Frontend
+- [ ] Stage 1: Package format - This is how we’re representing the file.
+Every file has a length, a name, and a hash.
+Every package is a list of files – file structs.
+And then, we have a list of the package structs.
+And then, we can serialize it and hash that to get the ID for the whole program.
+- [ ] Stage 2: Declaration Extraction
+- [ ] Stage 3: Type Checks
+- [ ] Stage 4: Function Body Extraction

+## CX App Store
+CX App Store will be a downloadable app for windows and mac.
+Once it is downloaded and installed, when ran, the app will start its own local web app server and automatically open up a web browser that redirects to that web app.
+It will show lists of CX programs/apps/games that the user can run.
+For example, the user clicks "CXPacman", it will then automatically open up an OpenGL window that runs the CXPacman game.
+- [ ] Taskbar launcher
+- [ ] Windows and Mac installer
+- [ ] Web App

+Objectives:
+- To easily download a CX program from CX App Store website and run the CX program.

+## CX Apps
+- [ ] CXS - CXShell

+## CX Playground
+- [ ] Running server
+- [ ] More Functionailities for CXPlayground

 ## Misc
 - [ ] Memory Explorer